instruct-br/puppet-puppetserver/README.md

 This module will install the latest puppetserver 5 series in your system.

-This module can also configure puppetdb integration, but it does not configure the agent.

 This is a very simple module, usually used for development and test purposes.

 Yes, you can use it in production, but it is a simple module, you may miss some parameters for production use.